-Jan Chipchase gained his reputation as an extreme immersion researcher who specialise in identifying nuanced patterns of human behaviour from dense-urban to harsh, edge-of-grid locations.
+Jan Chipchase from Studio D is known as an immersion researcher who specialise in identifying nuanced patterns of human behaviour from dense-urban to harsh, edge-of-grid locations.

 Session 1: The Ask:

-We first looked at various types of field study can be used to answer starting assumptions and client’s organisation questions.
-This includes foundational, exploratory, generative, evaluative, communicative and applicative research.
-We then distinguished quantitative data to show what is happening (and to certain degree, how) with qualitative data to reveal why.
-In near future, we may use AI/ML to explore why not?
+We looked at various types of field study can be used to answer starting assumptions and client’s organisation questions, i.e. foundational, exploratory, generative, evaluative, communicative and applicative research.
+We then distinguished quantitative data to show what is happening (and to certain degree, how) with qualitative data to reveal “why”.
+We may use AI/ML in near future to explore “why not?”.

 We then looked at the topic of constructs and credibility: Why should anyone trust what you say.
-Jan highlighted that researcher should be aware of biases that could impact data collection, processing and presentation.
+Researcher should be aware of biases that could impact data collection, processing and presentation.
 For example, Hall, Trompenaars, Hofstede’s Cultural dimension model described differences between cultures based values and beliefs.
-Although those biases can’t eliminated, they can be mitigated or embraced.
+Although biases can’t eliminated, they can be mitigated or embraced.

 Session 2: Setting Up: Pull together a team